Business Insider's Guide to Business Development

 The most obvious warning sign is high employee turnover.
 Do you know why employees leave your company?
 Does your company require exit interviews?
 There are very few reasons why someone would leave your company if it is properly managed.
 In most cases, companies with high turnover rates fail to meet the motivational needs of their employees (see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs).
 For example, if you ask your customer service representatives and front-line employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
 Policies should never be created without input from the people expected to implement them.

 Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility, and they need to be held accountable.
 Blaming poor performance on front-line workers is just an excuse for the failure of senior management.

-The best way to hold managers accountable is bottom-up evaluations.
+The best way to hold managers accountable is through bottom-up evaluations.
 Along with traditional forms of employee evaluation, frontline managers should evaluate the departments they interact with on how well they support the frontline effort.
 Three to five KPIs should be established for each department that reflects its performance in supporting the company mission.
 The department doing the evaluation should help create the KPIs.
 For example, the warehouse manager should suggest KPIs evaluating their interactions with production, purchasing (to include supplier ratings), and 3PL logistic services.
-The production manager would provide KPIs evaluating their interactions with purchasing, the warehouse, maintenance, and HR.
+The production manager would provide KPIs evaluating their purchasing, warehouse, maintenance, and HR interactions.

 One of the most important KPI for every manager is employee turn-over.
 This should be measured in every department for every manager.
 A serious review of any department with a high turnover rate should be initiated.